Adulterant

-An adulterant is a substance discreetly added to another that may compromise the safety or effectiveness.
+An adulterant is a substance discreetly added to another that may compromise its safety or effectiveness.
 Consumable products, such as food, cosmetics, pharmaceuticals and fuels, are frequently adulterated to reduce the cost or difficulty of production without the knowledge of the buyer, allowing the product to be sold at the same price as a chemically pure equivalent.
-The adulteration of illegal drugs is known as lacing.
+The adulteration of street drugs is known as lacing.

 Definition

 Adulteration is the practice of secretly mixing a substance with another.
 The secretly added substance will not normally be present in any specification or declared substances due to accident or negligence rather than intent, and also for the introduction of unwanted substances after the product has been made.
 Adulteration, therefore, implies that the adulterant was introduced deliberately in the initial manufacturing process, or sometimes that it was present in the raw materials and should have been removed, but was not.

 An adulterant is distinct from, for example, permitted food preservatives.
-There can be a fine line between adulterant and additive; chicory may be added to coffee to reduce the cost or achieve a desired flavor—this is adulteration if not declared, but may be stated on the label.
+There can be a fine line between adulterant and additive; chicory may be added to coffee to reduce the cost or achieve a desired flavor—this is adulteration if not declared on the label.
 Chalk was often added to bread flour; this reduces the cost and increases whiteness, but the calcium confers health benefits, and in modern bread, a little chalk may be included as an additive for this reason.

 In wartime, adulterants have been added to make foodstuffs "go further" and prevent shortages.
 The German word ersatz is widely recognized for such practices during World War II.
 Such adulteration was sometimes deliberately hidden from the population to prevent loss of morale and propaganda reasons.